Skip to content

 Notes:

-• The current_models field should list all models currently available on the worker
+• The current_models field should list all models currently available on the worker with their platform

 • System metrics help the server monitor worker health and resource availability